 convey that working toward simplicity takes a lot of hard work

 suggest that this is the only solution that has been put forward, and it is ineffective

 emphasize what he sees as the solution to a problem

 The author’s repetition of “Simplicity, simplicity, simplicity!” and “Simplify, simplify” in the first paragraph add emphasis exhorting the audience to make their lives simpler, a change Thoreau sees as the solution to many of the excesses of modern life and the problems they cause.
 There is no mention of any critics in the passage, and his repetition does not suggest simplicity is an ineffective solution.
 He certainly does not imply that there is too much simplicity in modern society—one might read this into the line out of context, but throughout the passage, once can tell that the author is writing in favor of simplifying.
 Finally, while repetition can often make something seem as if it is difficult or takes time (e.g. “Digging, digging, digging—all that digging and they were only a few feet closer to the center of the earth.”), that is not what is going on here.

-Example Question #2 : Purpose And Effect Of Word Choice In Humanities Passages
+Example Question #2 : Language In Humanities Passages